NazAhmadi/PhINs/README.md

 ```

 ### What `include_identity=True` means

-It keeps the original input itself in the feature vector.
+It keeps the original input in the feature vector.
+The network receives the original time/input plus the transformed features.
-So instead of only transformed features, the network receives:
-- original time/input
-- plus transformed features

-This is often safer and more expressive.
+This is often safer and more expressive than using only transformed features.

 ---

 ## Architecture selection

-Configured through `ArchitectureConfig`.
+Architecture is configured through `ArchitectureConfig`.

 ### MLP

 ```python
 ArchitectureConfig(
     kind="mlp",